grantila/core-types/README.md

 	| OrType;
 ```

 These types have an optional `name` (string) property which can be converted to be *required* using `NamedType<T = NodeType>`.
-This is useful when converting to other type systems where at least the top-most types must have types (like JSON Schema definitions or exported TypeScript types/interfaces).
+This is useful when converting to other type systems where at least the top-most types must have names (like JSON Schema definitions or exported TypeScript types/interfaces).

 The types also have optional annotation properties `title` (string), `description` (string), `examples` (string or array of strings), `default` (string) and `comment` (string).